 - Wildcard certificates allow you to create a single certificate for an entire domain.
 For example, using *.mycompany.com as the Common Name of the wildcard certificate would allow the certificate to be used for any DNS name that ended with mycompany.com.

 Below describes how to configure Flow Enterprise for each of the three scenarios.

 Purchasing certificates is the most common method of getting TLS/SSL certificates for a server and application.
 This option provides your server with a certificate that is guaranteed to be recognized as secure by most browsers and operating systems.
 Purchased certificates can be configured for both the specific server hostname, multiple hostnames, or in a wildcard fashion for an entire domain.

 To purchase certificates, you should pick a well-respected certificate authority that sells certificates.
-There are many available and you can find many of them in this list.
+There are many available and you can find many of them in this list (external site, opens in new tab).
 Once you have picked a provider, you should follow their instructions for requesting and purchasing a certificate.